gurezende/GustavoSantos_Portfolio/README.md

 # | PROJECT 5
 ## [NYC-Airbnb](https://github.com/gurezende/NYC-Airbnb)
-On this project, I was able to do a complete analysis with data exploration and visualization study on the *'New York City Airbnb Open Data'*.
+In this project, I was able to do a complete analysis with data exploration and visualization study on the *'New York City Airbnb Open Data'*.
 - Created some plots to show the data and extract insights
   - Boxplots, histograms, bar graphics
   - Created a Map using Folium package with the locations of the places for rent and added HeatMap by price